slimtoolkit/slim/README.md

 ## BUILD PROCESS

+Go 1.5.1 or higher is required.
+Earlier versions of Go have a Docker/ptrace related bug (Go kills processes if your app is PID 1).
+When the 'monitor' is separate from the 'launcher' process it will be possible to user older Go versions again.

 Before you build the tool you need to install GOX and Godep (optional; you'll need it only if you have problems pulling the dependencies the old fashioned way :-))